t-karasova/grs-samples-python/tutorial_filtering.md

 ```bash
 python search_with_filtering.py
 ```
-To see the full list of textual field you can apply the filters to please check the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#filter)

-## Filtering by textual field.
-Response analyze

 Now you can see the ```results[]``` has only items satisfied the filtering expression.

 Feel free to test filtering by textual field by yourself, right here in CloudShell environment.

-Just find the comment "# [TRY DIFFERENT FILTER EXPRESSIONS HERE:]" and change the filtering expression for something like this:
+Just find the comment

+"# [TRY DIFFERENT FILTER EXPRESSIONS HERE:]"

+and change the filtering expression for something like this:

 ```
 filter = '(brands: ANY("Google"))'
 ```

 Or
 ```
 filter = '(sizes: ANY("M","L"))'
 ```

+To see the full list of textual fields you can apply the filters to please check the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#filter)

 ## Filtering by numerical field.
 IN range